Odisha registers TEN new Covid-19 cases; ONE below 18 years

 Out of the total ten new infections, six were reported from quarantine centres while four persons contracted the virus locally.
-The state had registered nine cases of coronavirus infections Tuesday.
+The state had registered seven cases of coronavirus infections Thursday.

-Balasore and Khurda districts registered the highest number of new cases with three (03) persons each from these districts testing positive for the virus.
-It was followed by Bolangir and Sundargarh districts with two (02) new infections each.
+Khurda district registered the highest number of new cases with four (04) persons testing positive for the virus, followed by Sambalpur with two (02) new infections.

-Also read: Demand for water treatment plant, proper drainage system grows in Kendrapara
+Other districts that reported fresh Covid-19 cases include: Cuttack, Kendrapara, Nayagarh and Sundargarh (one each).

-The State Pool did not report any new case of persons coming from outside Odisha and testing positive for the virus.
+The State Pool did not report any new case of persons coming from outside Odisha and testing positive for the disease.

 PNN